Novatore – “Embrace the Darkness III” review

 @legendswill_never_die on Instagram for the best music reviews weekly!

-Novatore – “Master of Morbid Imagery” review
+Novatore – “Master of Morbid Creations” review

-This is the 8th full-length album from Chicago emcee Novatore.
+This is the 8th full-length album from Chicago, Illinois emcee Novatore.
 Coming up as a member of the Infamous Crew, he’s also built up an impressive solo career in the last 6 years by dropping 4 EPs & 7 albums, the previous being Embrace the Darkness II: Explorers of Experience last year.
 He just teamed up with A.M.
-Early Morning a couple months back for the Stu Bangas-produced collab effort Kingdom of Criminality & is celebrating the 1-year anniversary of his last solo effort in the form of Master of Morbid Imagery.
+Early Morning a couple months back for the Stu Bangas-produced collab effort Kingdom of Criminality & is celebrating the 1-year anniversary of his last solo effort in the form of Master of Morbid Creations.

 After the “Ascend the Heavens” intro, Chris Crack & Moecyrus tag along for the spacey boom bap opener “God Level” produced by Young Bangas talking about burning lots of shit whereas “Sentient” works in a high-pitched vocal sample thanks to C-Lance flexing how elaborate he is.
 A.M.
 Early Morning comes into the picture for “Chemical Experiments” comparing themselves to mad scientists over a rap rock instrumental from none other than Stu Bangas, but then “Split” throws in a crooning loop & mixes some dusty drums in talking about having 2 personalities.